lexicongovernance/gov-research/README.md

 ### Decentralised governance research at lexicon

-This repository contains research that aims to explore, analyze, and develop frameworks and tools related to decentralized governance systems.
-Our focus is on understanding the dynamics, challenges, and potential of decentralized governance in various contexts, including voting models, DAOs, and other distributed systems.
+This repository is dedicated to research related decentralized governance.
+It serves as a platform for exploring and analyzing various aspects of voting models, including their theoretical foundations, practical applications, and implications for governance and decision-making processes.